Robust maximization of asymptotic growth under covariance uncertainty: The min--max result

 where $\A(a,b)$ denotes the set of matrices in $\bS^d$ with eigenvalues lying in $[a,b]$ for some real numbers $a\le b$.
-For general properties of Pucci's extremal operators, see e.g. \cite{Pucci66} and \cite[Section 2.2]{CC-book}.
-Now, let us define the operator $F:E\times\mathbb{S}^d\mapsto\R$ by
+For general properties of Pucci's extremal operators, see, for example,~\cite{Pucci66} and \cite{CC-book}, Section 2.2.
+Now, let us define the operator $F\dvtx E\times \mathbb{S}^d\mapsto\R$ by

 Let $D$ be an open connected subset of $E$.
 Fixing $c\in\C$, we consider, for any given $\lambda\in\mathbb{R}$, the cone of positive harmonic functions with respect to $L^{c(\cdot)}+\lambda$ as

 and set